Gauged Floer theory of toric moment fibers: Quasimap bimodule for Lagrangian pair

 \begin{theorem} Suppose that perturbations have been chosen as in Theorem \ref{mwde}.
 Then the maps $(\mu_{d|e})_{d,e \ge 0}$ induce on $CQF(L_0,L_1)$ the structure of a $\Z_2$-graded \ainfty $(CQF(L_0), CQF(L_1))$-bimodule. \end{theorem}

 \begin{proof} By the previous Theorem \ref{mwde} and the definition in \eqref{morphism}.
 The sign computation is equivalent to that in Theorem \ref{ainfty}. \end{proof}

 The \ainfty bimodule $CQF(L_0,L_1)$ is independent of the choice of Hamiltonian perturbation $H$, metrics $B_j$ on $\ti{L}_j, j = 0,1$, and perturbation system $F_*$ used to construct it, up to homotopy of \ainfty bimodules over $\Lambda$.
 (Independence of $F_*$ holds over $\Lambda_0$, while independence from $H$ holds only over $\Lambda$.)
 However, we will not give the argument, since it is very similar to the \ainfty bimodule map given in the next section.
 Note we are assuming that all holomorphic disks are regular, and $H$ is such that $(J,H)$-holomorphic strips are regular.

-We proved the existence of such an $H$ for integrable $J$ in Lemma \ref{intreg}, but not in general.
+\begin{lemma} Suppose that $J \in \J(X)^G$ is such that every non-constant stable holomorphic disk with boundary in $L$ is regular and has positive Maslov index.
+Then for sufficiently small perturbations we have $ \mu_{0,0}^2 = 0 $ and hence the quasimap Floer cohomology of the pair